enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

     Successfully read in parameter file ShockTube.
     Successful completion...

 How do you know if the results are correct?
-We hope to add the ability for the code to check against pre-computed results, but for the moment, if the code doesn't crash, it's probably a reasonable bet that it is working correctly (the other good check is that the shock tube run takes 68 or 69 steps).
-You may also wish to plot the results (output as HDF files).
-This section will be expanded in later editions of this manual.
+New for v2.0, we have added more `regression tests and answer tests
+<http://ppcluster.ucsd.edu/lcatest/>`_, using LCAtest.
+We hope to
+add more answer tests, especially for large production-type simulations, e.g. a 512\ :sup:`3` cosmology simulation.